 6. Doom (2016)

-We couldn’t have a list of the best PS5 PS5 games without mentioning Doom (2016).
-Originally released on the PS4, it’s a shame that Doom hasn’t got a PS5 upgrade, though you can play the PS4 Pro version via backwards compatibility.
+Continuing on with the Doom theme, we have the 2016 game that rebooted the iconic shooter series.
+Originally released on the PS4, it’s a shame that Doom hasn’t got a shiny PS5 upgrade, though you can play the PS4 Pro version via backwards compatibility.
 This means you’ll get to enjoy the first entry in the incredibly well-received reboot series with silky smooth FPS and stunning graphics, all while tearing demons limb from limb.

 Although Doom Eternal sought to improve on all the core aspects of its predecessor, Doom is still worth playing for much the same reason – there’s nothing else like the satisfaction of crushing a demon’s skull or blasting them away with a shotgun.
 With fast-paced and surprisingly strategic combat thanks to its various enemy types, weapons, and shield and health system, there’s never a dull moment.
 There’s even plenty of secrets to find spread across the many levels, even if there’s not quite so much parkour or puzzle solving required to reach them.